The Poet and the Art of Poetry

 It is such a wonder!

 Unfortunately, there are no words or languages that are fully developed in this world.
 If there were adequate words and the great works of the poets thereof, the world would have been a living paradise.
 This is the age of science and technology; and we are living in a progressive era.
 However, if there were cameras that can develop the ideas of a poet like it does for an image, this world would have been a peaceful and advanced planet.
 Most of the time, the joys and sorrows are tangled in a mare’s nest, alas all the beauty becomes the first casualty.
-This is why we have been what we are and the world is what it has been.
+This is why we have been what we are, and the world is what it has been.

+Still the art of poetry is not bound by the rules of grammar.
 Our words depend on our thought.
-People who follow Sanskrit poetry would rebut this idea; yet we feel the poet is freer than those hornbills that soar above the clouds; s/he never confines himself/herself by the chains of grammar.
+People who follow Sanskrit poetry would rebut this idea; yet we feel poets are freer than a hornbill that soars above the clouds.
+They never confine themselves by the chains of grammar.
 We would make the rules and restrictions of using the language; however, this might not appeal to the emotion of the readers.

 Footnote